keb/keb.github.io/content/center-of-the-universe.md

 {{ img(alt="PXL_20220429_232751736", src="https://user-images.githubusercontent.com/54276371/235810292-6d43281c-cd0c-4d95-9439-c11117d45a2f.jpg") }}

-cindy carries you to her car, wrapped in your red blanket, and in your bed. we take turns saying goodbye to you, tucked in the bed in the passenger seat of the car. i have a hard time separating myself from you. "just one more kiss for his head" in my head, over and over. but eventually we have to watch you be driven away.
+cindy carries you to her car, wrapped in your red blanket, and in your bed. we take turns saying goodbye to you, tucked in the bed in the passenger seat of the car. i have a hard time separating myself from you. "just one more kiss goodbye" in my head, over and over. but eventually we have to watch you be driven away.

-we walked back toward the house and the small field of grass behind it. looking out at the empty field where you would hop as a baby was a form a self-confirmation that you had raced passed the finish line ahead of us.
+we walked back toward the house and the small field of grass behind it. looking out at the empty field where you would hop as a baby was a form a self-confirmation that you had raced passed the finish line ahead of us. and just as we do, the rain stops, and the clouds part. it's sunny again.

 > a piece of the picture's bitten right out of the middle I'm alone and thinner I feel